daveaastha2013/Object-Detection-using-Yolov5/README.md

 # Object-Detection-using-Yolov5

 ### Overview
-A pretrained Yolov5 model is implemented to detect objects witht their coordinates in images, videos and through web cameras.
+- A pretrained Yolov5 model is implemented to detect objects witht their coordinates in images, videos and through web cameras.
+- Used it to detect landmines from images and videos.

 ### To run the code
 - Modify the ```image_path``` or ```video_path``` variables to store the full path of your image/video file.